groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/spreadsheet-merging/merge-xlam-files/_index.md

 title: Merge XLAM Files
 linktitle: Merge XLAM Files
 second_title: GroupDocs.Merger .NET API
-description: Learn how to merge XLAM files effortlessly using GroupDocs.Merger for .NET.
+description: Learn how to merge XLAM files effortlessly.
 Simplify your document management tasks with this powerful API.
 type: docs
 weight: 10
-url: /net/spreadsheet-merging/merge-xlam-files-groupdocs-merger-dotnet/
+url: /net/spreadsheet-merging/merge-xlam-files/
 ---
 ## Introduction

-In this tutorial, we'll explore how to merge XLAM (Microsoft Excel Add-In) files using GroupDocs.Merger for .NET.
+In this tutorial, we'll explore how to merge XLAM (Microsoft Excel Add-In) files.
 GroupDocs.Merger is a powerful document manipulation API that enables developers to work with various document formats programmatically.
 By leveraging this API, you can seamlessly combine multiple XLAM files into a single file, streamlining your document management processes.

 ## Prerequisites